andrey-zherikov/argparse/docs/topics/reference/Config.md

 ## Case sensitivity {id="caseSensitive"}

-`Config` type hase three data members to allow fine-grained tuning of case sensitivity:
+`Config` type has three data members to allow fine-grained tuning of case sensitivity:
 - `Config.caseSensitiveShortName` to control case sensitivity for short argument names.
 - `Config.caseSensitiveLongName` to control case sensitivity for long argument names.
 - `Config.caseSensitiveSubCommand` to control case sensitivity for subcommands.